lontiplatform/martini-build-pipeline-aws/terraform/README.md

 # Terraform Layout

-This folder contains all Terraform configuration related to the Martini CI/CD pipelines.
-It is organized into reusable modules and thin pipeline stacks.
+This directory contains all Terraform / OpenTofu configuration used to provision Martini CI/CD pipelines on AWS.
+Pipelines are defined under `terraform/pipelines/` and can be deployed independently.

-Typically, you run `terraform` from inside one of the pipeline directories under `terraform/pipelines/`.
+You typically run `terraform` (or `tofu`) from within a specific pipeline directory.

 ---